DayneFlorence/Portfolio/README.md

-completed navbar for develop branch
+completed navbar for develop branch!